 The Early Years Foundation Stage is a national birth to five curriculum.
-In the Nursery and Reception classes the children follow a planned programme of learning experiences which lead toward the early learning goals for the first stage of their education.
+In the Nursery and Reception classes the children follow a planned programme of learning experiences which support child development and ensure that children make good progress toward end of key stage 'learning goals' for the first stage of their education.
 Staff identify what they can do and what their next steps should be in 7 areas of learning and development:

 There are 3 Prime areas: